CSbyGB/pentips/networking/basics.md

 - Subnet mask - This is used to identify the network on which the host is connected.
 - Default gateway - This identifies the networking device that the host uses to access the internet or another remote network.

+## Differenciate active tun connections

+- Sometimes when playing with multiple ovpn (I often use htb and thm and do not always reboot my vm) you might end up with 2 tun interface in your `ip add`
+- To know which one is the active one you just need to check the routes using `ip route` the one that has more routes is the one that is the current ovpn connection.

 ## Resources